Installing with pip (platform-independent)¶

 First create a Conda environment with all the dependencies and activate it:

-conda config --add channels conda-forge conda config --add channels tango-controls conda create -n py3qt5 python=3 pyqt=5 pytango lxml future guidata guiqwt ipython pillow pint ply pyqtgraph pythonqwt numpy scipy pymca click conda activate py3qt5
+conda config --add channels conda-forge conda config --add channels tango-controls # note: MacOSX users, remove "pytango" from the following command conda create -n py3qt5 python=3 pyqt=5 pytango lxml future guidata guiqwt ipython pillow pint ply pyqtgraph pythonqwt numpy scipy pymca click conda activate py3qt5

 Then install taurus and taurus_pyqtgraph using pip (as explained above)